Arno65/Advent-of-Code-2025/README.md

 Day 1 to 8, 10 and 12 have solutions in Haskell.\
 Day 11 has a solution in Swift and Haskell.
 The Swift version is the quicker one and uses less RAM.

-W.i.p is the part 2 solution for day 9.
+W.i.p is part 2 for day 9.

 I've also worked on the Infi challenge.
 (In Dutch...
 [Infi AoC](https://aoc.infi.nl/2025) ) That solution will be posted later on.